instructure/instructure-ui/packages/ui-overlays/src/components/Tooltip/README.md

 describes: Tooltip
 ---

-Tooltip is a special type of Popover for brief supplemental content that can be navigated to via the usual document flow (__no focus trapping or close button__).
-- Tooltip content should be concise word(s) that provide  a helpful hint or tip (usually related to the trigger element).
-- Usually triggered by hover and focus of the trigger element.
-- Tooltip uses [Popover](#Popover) internally and provides additional semantic markup and focus behavior.
+Tooltips are small text-only  contextual overlays that are triggered by hover/focus.
+Use anywhere additional explanation might be needed but space is limited on the triggering element.

-> ### What was that about 'focusable' elements?
+> ### What about 'focusable' elements?
 > Content provided to the `tip` property __should not contain any focusable elements__.
 If you'd like to do that you should use the [Popover](#Popover) component and handle focus management yourself or consider using a [Modal](#Modal) or a [Tray](#Tray) as those will work better on smaller screens.